priyavrat-misra/til-in-java/README.md

 > System.out.println(s.capacity());    // 71
 > ```
 - the `trimToSize()` method attempts to reduce storage used for the character sequence.
 It creates a new internal character array with the current length of the buffer and copies the content of the old array to the new array.
+###### Day 18
+- the `delete` method in `StringBuilder` when called copies the remaining characters in the buffer to the left to fill in the gap created by the deleted characters.
+This operation can be slow if the buffer is large and the number of characters to delete is large.
+- when we make a reference variable `final` then the reference is constant, not the object content.
+- `final` variables can't get default values.
+- a `final` instance variable once initialized can not be changed for the life of the object.
+They must be initialized during declaration or in constructor(s) or inside instance initializer.
+- a `final` static variable is constant irrespective of the number of instances.
+They must be initialized during declaration or inside the static initializer.
+(E.g., `public static final int MAX_VALUE = 0x7fffffff;`).
+- constant variables are `final` variables but for a `final` variable to be qualified as a constant variable there are few restrictions:
+  - type of variable should be either a primitive or a `String`.
+  - the variable should be initialized in the declaration statement itself and the right side should be a compile time constant expression.
+- a _static factory method_ is a public static method in a class that returns an instance of that class.
+These can be used to create objects instead of using a constructor.
 </samp>